 - supporting a parent if they wish to appeal against an local authority or school decision

 Independent parental supporters are volunteers who come from all areas of Oxfordshire and have a range of interests and expertise.

-They often join the scheme because they have an interest in special educational needs, having worked in education or having been the parent of a child with special needs themselves.
+They often volunteer for the SENDIASS team because they have an interest in special educational needs, having worked in education or having been the parent of a child with special needs themselves.
 More details can be found in our leaflet Make a difference (pdf format, 74Kb).

 Volunteer as an independent parental supporter